-Udawalawe safari with a 2, 5 and 7 year old
+Udawalawe Safari in Sri Lanka with a 2, 5 and 7 year old

 If you are looking for the bare facts about visiting the Udawalawe safari and don’t want to read about our experience (I recommend you do, of course) scroll down to the bottom of this post for the Fact Box.

 Hey lovely people.
 We are currently in the mountains of Sri Lanka, in the gorgeous town of Ella.
 We got here from Udawale / Udawalawe national park (same thing, different name), where we experienced our Udawalawe safari with kids.